Chipsee/hardwaretest/README.md

 sudo apt install qt5-default  // some platform doesn't have this packages, ignore it sudo apt install git make g++ libqt5serialport5-dev qtdeclarative5-dev qml-module-qtquick2 qml-module-qtquick-controls qtmultimedia5-dev qtconnectivity5-dev gpiod libgpiod-dev qml-module-qtquick-controls2

+# Build system DDR limited
+Need at least 4GB DDR to build this source.
+You can use swap if your hardware's DDR is less than 4GB.
+For Industril Pi product, you can setting CONF_SWAPSIZE=2048 in /etc/dphys-swapfile and reboot

 # Supported boards
 This program only supports Chipsee follow platform products now:
  - [IMX6QDL](https://chipsee.com/product-category/ipc/arm/?filter_cpu=nxp-imx6q&query_type_cpu=or)